fdegier/homebridge-jablotron-alarm/README.md

 - Use an existing Homebridge installation
 - Download the Homebridge for Raspberry Pi app which will do all the installation work for you https://itunes.apple.com/nl/app/homebridge-for-raspberrypi/id1123183713?mt=8

+**Future development**
+This is a first version which used Python for controlling the alarm, I'm currently working on a native node version but I'm still learning node and run into some request problems, if you like to contribute feel free to send me a message and I'll share the code.

 **Preparing the OS**
 For our OS we will be using Jessie Lite, get the latest version from: http://downloads.raspberrypi.org/raspbian_lite/images/